About that Life…

 That’s me in Kingston, Jamaica on a 2010 research trip.
 The house, in central Kingston where my dreams of “that life” begin, is Devon House.

 Anyway, I live in a decidedly less awesome pad but on a great street that’s like something out of a movie.
-My neighbors are wonderful and feed the fantasies of lively NYC neighborhoods that I grew up with (think Crooklyn but, of course, not in Brooklyn and without the glue sniffers at least none that I know of).
 I really love it.
-(Harlem, baby!)

 I write about food.
 I research it, and I’m a librarian and archivist with subject matter expertise in foodways and food history.
 I have special interests in African Diaspora, African, and Middle Eastern culinary traditions but I’m globally inclined.